 Just off the east coast of Mauritius and easily accessible from Mauritius mainland by boats, situated the paradise island of Ile aux Cerfs.

 The Ile aux Cerfs Island is located inside the large east coast lagoon and as such it benefits the calm waters of the lagoon and the beautiful crystal clear colors.

 As you approach the island by boat, you will see the swaying palm trees and the pure white beaches framed by the vivid turquoise waters of the lagoon.

 When visiting Ile aux Cerfs you should better dedicate a full day for spending on the island enjoying the many facilities and excursions offered on it.

 Ile aux Cerfs Beach has full facilities for the benefit of its visitors.
 There are restaurants that cater to almost every palate, local bazaar, water sports kiosk and of course the beautiful Ile aux Cerfs beach which surrounds the entire Island.

-Ile aux Cerfs, as one of Mauritius most popular tourist destination is pretty busy with tourists through the all week.
+Ile aux Cerfs, as one of the most popular tourist destination in Mauritius, is pretty busy with tourists throughout the week.

 List of Beaches at the East of Mauritius: